Professional and Community Training

 We offer comprehensive training and resources for individuals, businesses, organizations, mandated reporters, parents, and community members on how to recognize and respond to child abuse.
 Become a part of an educated and empowered community where all children are safe from harm.

-If you are a school professional, parent, caregiver, child-serving or youth-serving professional, or person working for the well-being of children and want to discuss ways to keep children safe, or to schedule a training, please contact Outreach & Education Program Coordinator Maureen Foran Mocete at 315-701-2985 or complete this form.
+If you are a school professional, parent, caregiver, child-serving or youth-serving professional, or person working for the well-being of children and want to discuss ways to keep children safe, or to schedule a training, please contact Director of Outreach & Education Maureen Foran-Mocete at 315-701-2985 or complete this form.
 We can develop a presentation to meet your specific needs and time frame.

 DARKNESS TO LIGHT CHILD ABUSE PREVENTION TRAINING